| Definitions | Methodology | Classifications and lists | Publications | Links | Contacts |

 Emergency Department (ED) — a department at a hospital with the instruments and furnishings conforming to requirements which provides all emergency care services.
 Compare: other emergency room / first-aid station.

-Emergency medicine — the health care service provided for the initial diagnosis and treatment of life-threatening diseases, injuries, intoxication, etc., aimed at preventing the death or incapacity for work of the patients.
-Emergency health care service is provided by ambulance outside of the hospital and by the Emergency Department in hospital.
+Emergency medicine — the health care field dedicated to initial diagnosis and treatment of life-threatening diseases, injuries, intoxication, etc., aimed at preventing the death or incapacity for work of the patients.

 Hospital admission — in ambulance statistics: hospitalization of a patient by ambulance crew; in emergency department statistics: patient transferred from emergency department to inpatient care.